VariantSync/VEVOS_Simulation/README.md

 final VariabilityDataset dataset = Resources.Instance()
         .load(VariabilityDataset.class, groundTruthDatasetPath.path());
 ```
-For loading data, VEVOS_Generation uses a central service for resource loading and writing called `Resources`.
+For loading data, VEVOS/Generation uses a central service for resource loading and writing called `Resources`.
 `Resources` provides a unified interface for reading and writing data of any type.
 Above, we use the resources to load a `VariabilityDataset` from the given path.
 Internally, `Resources` stores `ResourceLoader` and `ResourceWriter` objects that perform the file system interaction.